-Survivor pension: 50% of the old-age or disability pension the deceased received or was entitled to receive is paid to the widow(er).
+Spouse's pension: 50% of the old-age or disability pension the deceased received or was entitled to receive is paid to the widow(er).

-Orphan's pension: 25% of the old-age or disability pension the deceased received or was entitled to receive is paid to each eligible orphan; 40% to each full orphan.
+Orphan's pension: 25% of the old-age or disability pension the deceased received or was entitled to receive is paid for each eligible orphan; 40% for each full orphan.

-All survivor benefits combined must not exceed 100% of the deceased's pension.
+All survivor benefits combined must not exceed 100% of the old-age or disability pension the deceased received or was entitled to receive.